SharonLutz/SharonLutz.github.io/software.md

 An R package that examines the role of unmeasured confounding of the exposure-mediator-outcome relationship in mediation analysis.
 On [GitHub](https://github.com/SharonLutz/software/tree/master/Umediation) and implements the method from the following paper: <br>
 - **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker C, Starling A, Hokanon JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications.
 (Submitted)

+### NPBAT
+An interactive software package for the analysis of population based genetic association studies.
+On [Google Sites](https://sites.google.com/site/genenpbat/home/npbat) and implements the method from the following paper: <br>
+- **Lutz SM**, Yip WK, Hokanson JE, Laird N, Lange C. (2013) A General Semi-Parametric Approach to the Analysis of Genetic Association Studies in Population-Based Designs. *BMC Genetics*.
+14(13).

 ### SecondaryPhenotype
 An R package that adjusts for ascertainment bias when testing for genetic associations of secondary phenotypes in population based studies.
 On [GitHub](https://github.com/SharonLutz/software/tree/master/SecondaryPhenotype)